veronicatesei/hcl-universal-orchestrator-chart/README.md

 For more information about justifications, see [Keeping track of changes in your environment](https://help.hcl-software.com/UnO/v2.1/Deployment/justifications.html).

+**Encryption**

+You can configure the password or key to encrypt data, such as passwords, agent database, and kafka messages by configuring the **values.yaml** file as follows:

+    uno.config.encryption.key: yourpassword

 **Administrative user customization**

 You can change the name of the default administrative user modifying the parameter in the **values.yaml** file of the Helm chart: